NuelEdeh/NuelEdeh/README.md

-- 👋 Hi, I’m @NuelEdeh
+- Hi, I’m @NuelEdeh
-- 👀 I’m passionare about human-led tech-powered innovation.
+- I’m passionate about human-led, tech-powered innovation.
-- 🌱 I’m a chemical engineer and a founder at Neat.run.
+- I’m a chemical engineer and a founder at Neat.run.
-- 💞️ I’m looking to collaborate on open source projects and SaaS tools for productivity.
-- 📫 How to reach me: nuel@getneat.io
+- What's the meaning of life? - Your life is a gift.
+Make good choices.
+Form good relationships.
+Do good work.

 <!---
 NuelEdeh/NuelEdeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.